fossilfree/numerous/docs/source/System/System.rst

 Creation and working with systems that include fmu subsystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Numerous engine, FMUs (Functional Mock-up Units) can be used to simulate the behavior of subsystems modeled using Modelica or other modeling languages that support the FMU standard.
-FMUs can be integrated into a larger system modeled using the Numerous engine by creating an FMUSubsystem object and registering it as a child of a Subsystem object.
+FMUs (Functional Mock-up Units) can be used to import the system from other modeling languages that support the FMU standard.
+FMUs can be integrated into a larger system modeled using the Numerous engine by creating an FMUSubsystem object and registering it as a child of a Subsystem object or be simulated on is own.
 To create an FMUSubsystem, you need to provide the path to the FMU file, and the name of the model and the output variable(s) of the FMU that you want to use.
 The FMUSubsystem object can then be added to the system using the register_items() method of the parent Subsystem object.
 For example, let's say you have an FMU file called 'my_fmu.fmu' that models a mechanical system, and you want to use the output variable 'displacement' from the model 'MyModel'.
 You can create an FMUSubsystem object and add it to a system as follows: from numerous.engine.system import Subsystem, FMUSubsystem
 .. code::
     # Create a Subsystem object to represent the overall system